Modular-housing request withdrawn

-A proposed ordinance that would have allowed a modular home to be built in the Military Heights Renewal Addition was pulled during North Little Rock City Council meeting Monday after the applicant withdrew his request because of backlash from the community.
+NORTH LITTLE ROCK -- A proposal allowing a modular home to be built in the Military Heights Renewal Addition was pulled during the City Council meeting Monday after the applicant withdrew his request because of backlash from the community.

-Nathan Hamilton told other council members that applicant David Bedford called him an hour before Monday's meeting and asked that his request be withdrawn.
+Nathan Hamilton told other council members applicant David Bedford called him an hour before the meeting and asked his request be withdrawn.

 The ordinance would have allowed Bedford to put a modular home at 504 W. 25th St.